binipringle/torts/_texts/0-outline.md

 Purposeful availment includes any resources that the state has to offer and that the defendant benefited from using.
 For example, the use of roads, airports, institutions and police power.

 The idea is that if you expected the state to support you while you were interacting with it, then it is fair for you to be brought under its jurisdiction.

 ---

+**Brand new SCOTUS rule March 25, 2021**

+*Ford Motor Company v.
+Montana Eighth Judicial District Court*: 8-0 ruling (March 25, 2021)

+The Supreme Court, Justice Kagan, held that: (1) due process test for specific personal jurisdiction did not depend on a strict causation-only approach that would ask where the vehicles were originally sold, or where they were designed and manufacture; and (2) manufacturer's substantial business in forum States supported specific personal jurisdiction under due process principles. *Ford Motor Co. v.
+Montana Eighth Jud.
+Dist.
+Ct.*, 141 S. Ct.
+1017, 209 L. Ed.
+2d 225 (2021).

+---